Huddersfield January 1643

 Heptonstall and Hebden Bridge

-As the siege of Hull failed and the Parliamentarians under Fairfax and Cromwell went on the offensive in Lincolnshire, news was carried to Lancashire.
-The Yorkshire troops who had fled there, after the fall of Bradford and Halifax, needed a commander to lead them back into West Yorkshire to retake the towns that they had lost, specifically Halifax.
+News that the main Royalist force were engaged in Lincolnshire was carried to the Yorkshire troops who had fled to Lancashire after the fall of Bradford and Halifax.
+They now needed a commander to lead them back into West Yorkshire to attempt to retake the towns that they had lost, specifically Halifax.

 The man appointed to lead them was a Manchester officer named Colonel Robert Bradshaw.
-He set about mustering the Yorkshire men who were now unoccupied in Lancashire, by sending out notices of intent to the churches, which were also used as meeting places for Parliament’s supporters.
+He set about mustering the Yorkshire men who were now unoccupied in Lancashire, by sending out notices of intent to those churches that were used as meeting places for Parliament’s supporters.
 A volunteer force was put together, at Rochdale, of mostly men from Yorkshire, who knew the Halifax area and were prepared to cross the Pennines with Bradshaw to mount an attack.

 On the 19th October, Bradshaw and his men marched out of Rochdale and headed east into Yorkshire.
 They made for the village of Heptonstall, which lies at the top of a steep hill, ten miles from Halifax, where they set up camp.
 Bradshaw’s “army” comprised one troop of horse (about 60 men), 280 musketeers and about 500 clubmen, the latter carrying whatever weapons came to hand, including swords, clubs and farming implements.
 His second-in-command was Major Eden and they had two Yorkshire Captains, Farrer and Taylor, who knew the area.
 Bradshaw also relied on local people, who travelled the packhorse trails between Heptonstall and Halifax.
 Many of these were quick to come forward with intelligence.